This is a natural fat-looking, waxy substance found in the body, and it plays an important role in the proper functioning of the body.

 Need a private blood test in the UK?
-Visit doctors at the Medical Express Clinic.
+Visit Medical Express Blood Test Clinic in Harley Street.

 Yes, you can resume your normal diet after taking the test.
 Your doctor or healthcare provider may advise you on resuming any medication that was put on hold before the examination.

 Understanding the results of a cholesterol and triglyceride test depends on guidelines from several clinics.
 See the results and interpretation below:

 Less than 200 mg/dL: desirable

 Lower than 40 mg/dL (in men), lower than 50 mg/dL (in women): increased risk of heart disease

 Greater than 60 mg/dL: some protection against heart disease